 Before you organise your team building activity, it’s important to assess the problems you want to resolve.
 Whether it’s lack of communication between departments or friction amongst headstrong employees, you’ll need a good understanding of the communication issues and how these are impacting the business.
-Once you’ve decided on the outcomes you’d like to see, you’ll be better placed to select an activity that’s right for the team.
+Once you’ve decided on the outcomes you’d like to see, you’ll be better placed to select a virtual, hybrid or in-person activity that’s right for the team.
 Managers can also benefit from analysing previous staff exit interviews, to determine if there are any patterns in the problems you’ve been seeing.

 New technology allows companies to measure the success of the event while it’s happening.
 Through an event app, managers can determine the level of interaction on activities, as well as gathering delegate feedback and opinions on the session.
 After setting a series of challenges, you can analyse answers from employees to find out how much they’ve retained from the training sessions, as well as measuring the percentage of questions teams got right.
 And it’s not just event apps that deliver data for your ROI statistics.
 Social media sites can also be monitored throughout the event, to evaluate employee engagement and discussion.
 It’s also a good way to gauge the areas that are piquing your employees’ interest for future discussions and training.